Qwilr is built on the following three principles:

 A Start Not An End.

-The principles are just a starting point, not an end.
-We aren't looking for those who embody these principles in a rigid or ossified way - but those who will build upon them, grow them and evolve them: challengers, inventors and pioneers.
+We aren't looking for those who embody them in a rigid or ossified way, but those who will build upon them, grow them and evolve them: challengers, inventors and pioneers.

 With this kind of folk, only our imagination will limit what we can achieve.